OnlyFans model Courtney Clenney charged with murder in stabbing death of boyfriend in Miami

 She and Obumseli had been dating less than two years, and their relationship had been plagued by domestic strife — she’d once been arrested for domestic battery in Las Vegas, and police had been called to their home in Austin, Texas, on several occasions.

-The two had only lived in Miami for a few months at the One Paraiso building, 650 NE 32nd St., where staff members had documented numerous domestic disturbance complaints about the couple and had even moved to evict them.
+The two had only lived in Miami for a few months at the One Paraiso building, 3131 NE 7th Ave., where staff members had documented numerous domestic disturbance complaints about the couple and had even moved to evict them.

 Clenney and Obumseli had broken up several times, although investigators believe that he’d moved back into the apartment by the first day of April.
 The Miami Herald earlier reported that Miami police responded to the apartment on April 1, two days before the stabbing, over another domestic disturbance call.